-The scholarship is open to U.S. citizens or eligible Canadians enrolled full time in an accredited undergraduate or graduate program.
-Applicants must be registered members of a recognized tribe, or a descendant of at least one grandparent or parent who is an enrolled tribal member.
-Qualifying students should also maintain a cumulative GPA of at least 2.0.
+The scholarship is open to U.S. citizens and eligible Canadians enrolled full time in an accredited undergraduate or graduate program.
+Applicants must be registered members of a recognized tribe or descendants of at least one grandparent or parent who is a tribal member.
+Qualifying students also need a minimum 2.0 GPA.

-- American Institute of Certified Public Accountants (AICPA) Scholarship Award for Minority Accounting Students
+- American Institute of Certified Public Accountants Scholarship Award for Minority Accounting Students

 - Amount: $3,000-$5,000

 - Deadline: March 1